Whitney Davis

 Whitney Davis (born April 15, 1958) is an art historian, writer, and theorist.
-Davis has been teaching at the University of California, Berkeley, in the art history department since 2001 as the George C. and Helen N. Pardee Professor of History and Theory of Ancient and Modern Art.
-In addition to an extensive list of publications in the field of Western art history, Davis has made major contributions to the field of queer theory and LGBTQ studies, such as the 1998 essay "'Homosexualism,' Gay and Lesbian Studies, and Queer Theory in Art History."
+Between 2001 and 2023, he was Professor of History and Theory of Ancient and Modern Art in the Department of History of Art at the University of California, Berkeley, where he, in 2010, assumed the George C. and Helen N. Pardee Chair, a position previously held by T. J. Clark, and, in 2023, became Distinguished Professor Emeritus and Professor in the Graduate School.

+As a recipient of the 2024 NOMIS Distinguished Scientist and Scholar Award, Davis is currently directing "Depictured Worlds: The Perceptual Power of Pictures", a multi-year project that probes the impact of picture perception on our experience of the world beyond.

 Career

 Early academic career

-Whitney Davis attended Harvard College, earning an A.B. in 1980, later attending Harvard University to earn an A.M. in 1982 and Ph.D. in 1985.
+Whitney Davis attended Harvard College, earning an A.B. degree in 1980, later attending Harvard University to earn an A.M. in 1982 and Ph.D. in 1985.
 During this time, Davis held a position as a Junior Fellow in the Society of Fellows at Harvard from 1983 to 1986, and wrote a dissertation titled The Canonical Tradition in Ancient Egyptian Art.